curlsli/webpack-book/docs/en/developing/01_getting_started.md

 You should see webpack at your *package.json* `devDependencies` section after this.
 In addition to installing the package locally below the *node_modules* directory, npm also generates an entry for the executable.

-T> You can use `--save` and `--save-dev` to separate application and development dependencies.
+> You can use `--save` and `--save-dev` to separate application and development dependencies.
 The former installs and writes to *package.json* `dependencies` field whereas the latter writes to `devDependencies` instead.

-T> [webpack-cli](https://www.npmjs.com/package/webpack-cli) comes with additional functionality including `init` and `migrate` commands that allow you to create new webpack configuration fast and update from an older version to a newer one.
+> [webpack-cli](https://www.npmjs.com/package/webpack-cli) comes with additional functionality including `init` and `migrate` commands that allow you to create new webpack configuration fast and update from an older version to a newer one.

 ## Executing Webpack